rodomvp/KennelApp/README.md

 Always create a feature branch for any new code.
 Use the following naming
 scheme: `githubusername-feature-name` (so who owns the branch and what purpose it serves can quickly be determined).
-Start with a branch based on master.
+Start with a branch based on rgulle4-xp-rails.

-    $ git checkout master
+    $ git checkout rgulle4-xp-rails
     $ git pull
     $ git checkout -b githubusername-feature-name